Morton Meyerson: Early life and education

-Meyerson was born in Fort Worth, Texas in 1938.
+Meyerson was born in Fort Worth, Texas, on June 3, 1938, to a Jewish family.
+His ancestors immigrated to the United States from Belarus.
 His mother was a pianist and actively volunteered at the Fort Worth VA Hospital.
-His father owned Meyerson insurance company.
+His father owned Meyerson insurance agency.
 When he was 10, Morton's brother Sandy died from cancer.

-Meyerson attended Paschal High School, where he played football, sang in the choir, and served as student body president.
+Meyerson attended Paschal High School, where he played football, sang in the choir, and was senior class president.
 He then graduated from The University of Texas at Austin with a Bachelor of Arts degree in economics and philosophy.
 At UT, he was a member of Sigma Alpha Mu, Texas Cowboys, the UT chorus, and student government.
+In 1991, he was a recipient of the Pro Bene Meritus Award presented by the UT College of Liberal Arts and in 2005 he was a recipient of The University of Texas Distinguished Alumnus Award.
+After college, Meyerson served as an officer in the United States Army with an occupational specialty involving automatic data processing.
+Meyerson served in the U.S. Army active reserves from 1963 through 1969.

 Career

-Meyerson began working for Bell Helicopter in 1963, and then worked at Electronic Data Systems, Inc. from 1966 to 1971, leaving the company as President and Vice Chair.
+Meyerson began working for Bell Helicopter in 1963.
+He then worked at Electronic Data Systems, Inc. (EDS) from 1966 to 1971, leaving the company as President and Vice Chair leading over 50,000 employees.
+In 1967, Meyerson proposed a business model that would later become known as outsourcing, and helped Ross Perot secure and execute a contract to process Medicaid claims for Texas Blue Cross Blue Shield, both of which led to major business growth for EDS.
+During Meyerson's tenure as CEO of EDS from 1979 to 1985, EDS grew from a $200 million consulting business into a $4.7 billion large-scale systems consulting enterprise generating over $190 million in earnings.
+In 2013 Morton was inducted into The Outsourcing Hall of Fame of the International Association of Outsourcing Professionals.

-He was CEO at duPont Glore Forgan from 1971 through 1974.
+He was CEO of duPont Glore Forgan, a Wall Street brokerage firm, from 1971 through 1974.

-In 1984, he became the chief technology officer at General Motors.
-He retired in 1986 to pursue foundation work.

-Meyerson mentored Michael Dell during the early years of Dell Computer.
-He is currently a principal investor in the company RestoraPet and a mentor to its founder, Brian Larsen.
-From 1992 to 1998, he served as Chair and CEO of Perot Systems.
-He has since served as Chairman of 2M Companies, Inc.